ryansteed/heuristic-moral-machine/log.md

 - Create a working example with Snorkel
     <!-- + Train a simple ML model on outputted labels and test final performance! -->
     + Hand-verify each step in exploration file - passes the eye test?
+    + Figure out why the LabelModel vote accuracy is so low - this accoutns for nearly all of hte ML model perofrmance
     + Set up a better test environment (full Python) for grid searching models / LF inclusion / hyperparameters
     + Try tuning the fxns for better performance
     + Figure out a way to weight the strength of each heuristic?
 Would probably improve performance